abenteuerzeit/todo-list/README.md

-# TODO List App (NestJS, TypeScript) Tutorial
+# TODO List App (NestJS, TypeScript)

-**Goal:** Develop a simple To Do List application using TypeScript, React, Docker, NestJS technologies.
-The application should allow the user to add, delete, and mark tasks as completed.
+**Goal:** Develop a simple to-do list application using TypeScript, React, Docker, and NestJS technologies.
+The application should allow users to add, delete, and mark tasks as completed.
 In addition, the application should include unit tests for key functionalities.

 ## Frontend Part (React + TypeScript)